fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 ownership of the list, and ```x``` is a live reference to that list.
 The system keeps track of how many live references there are to the list.
 Once ```x``` goes out of scope, the live reference count for the list decreases by one.
-Once the live reference count reaches 0, it is deallocated.
+Once the live reference count reaches 0, it is deallocated or marked available for future deallocation.

 Until we hit the end of the scope, and ```x``` and ```y``` disappear, there are two live references to the the list created at line 1.
 While a fine enough